santiagodg/xmastree-2020py-to-2021csv/README.md

 ### old_coords_range.py

 The script `old_coords_range.py` reads the `coords.txt` file and prints out the minimum and maximum value for each of the coordinate dimensions.
-This values were then used to generate the `coords_2021.txt` file with its values scaled to 2020's dimension range so that old animations work as expected.
+These values were then used to generate the `coords_2021.txt` file with its values scaled to 2020's dimension range so that old animations work as expected.

 ```